adhikasp/wincoala/README.md

 ### Features

 - Lint source code using coala webservices without installing coala locally.
-- Cache the code to reduce duplicate request to webservices.
 - Show list of languages and bears that coala support.
+- Cache list of bears.

 ### Future goal

+- Cache the online lint result to reduce duplicate request to webservices.
 - Provide option to lint locally.
 - Became a complete GUI to run coala on a local project.